zwchang/house-prices-Lund-Sweden/README.md

 overview of the recent Lund housing market, but also answer business-like questions for the potential housing buyers/sellers like:

 * When is the best time to sell/buy an apartment/house?
-* If you are going to buy/sell a property, which agency (or even more progressively, whom) you should call?
+* If you are going to sell a property, which agency (or even more progressively, whom) you should call?